nordic-institute/X-Road/doc/Manuals/ig-cs_x-road_6_central_server_installation_guide.md

 ### 2.10 Pre-configuration for Registration Web Service

-The registration web service is installed by package xroad-center-registration-service.
-The registration web service can be installed on the same host with the central server or on a separate host.
+The registration web service is installed by package `xroad-center-registration-service`.
 The package is included in the central server installation by default.

 Configuration parameters for registration web service are specified in the [UG-SYSPAR](#Ref_UG-SYSPAR) section "Registration service parameters".

 **Note:** With new registration service, a maximum size limit (MAX_REQUEST_SIZE = 100 KB) is set for the authentication certificate SOAP message.

 ### 2.11 Pre-configuration for Management Web Service
-The management web service is installed by package xroad-center-management-service.
-The registration web service can be installed on the same host with the central server or on a separate host.
+The management web service is installed by package `xroad-center-management-service`.
 The package is included in the central server installation by default.

 Configuration parameters for management web service are specified in the [UG-SYSPAR](#Ref_UG-SYSPAR) section "Management service parameters".